-The terracotta tile exists in many shapes and colors.
+The terracotta tile exists in many shapes and colours.
 It is waterproof, resists wind and shocks, offers good thermal qualities, lasts up to 70 years, and is among the cheapest.

 The different shapes of tiles

-There are different models and colors of tiles, depending on the region.
+There are different models and colours of tiles, depending on the region.

 The channel tile, flat tile, and interlocking tile